-Join us as we work on the front lines tackling some of the most pressing issues of our time.
+Through employment at your YWCA you can make a difference in our community by providing support for women, girls, and families in Central Virginia.
 Our staff is creative, collaborative, smart, dedicated and inspired as we seek to build a world where all girls and women are empowered to safely reach their full potential.

 Check out available job opportunities that are linked below or on our Indeed.com site.
 If no positions are noted below, please continue to check back with us.

 YWCA of Central Vigina provides equal employment opportunities to all employees and applicants for employment and prohibits discrimination and harassment of any type without regard to race, color, religion, age, sex, national origin, disability status, genetics, protected veteran status, sexual orientation, gender identity or expression, or any other characteristic protected by federal, state or local laws.

 This policy applies to all terms and conditions of employment, including recruiting, hiring, placement, promotion, termination, layoff, recall, transfer, leaves of absence, compensation and training.

 - Hours: Part-Time hours that could be evening, overnight, or weekend hours depending on need and employees’ availability.

 - Rate of Pay: $8.50-$9.50 per hour